MarcoDiModica/Sorcer-Striker/README.md

 Description of the Game
 Sorcer striker is a vertical scrolling shooter launched in japan and europe on the 90’s which consists of purely destroying enemies with your spaceship, one of it’s characteristics is that every single time that a stage changes new types of enemies will appears as well as a new background and new soundtrack, it is also important to say that in the original game you could swap the element of your spaceship to deal a specific type of damage, this was implemented around the idea that the pilots are sorcerors that control the nature elements.

+Pablo did Audio, Sprites and Level Design.
+Jordi did some enemies and the final boss.
+Yiwey did gamepad implentation, FULLSCREEN mode and some polish.
+Alex did UI and screen implementations.
+Marco did enemies. coding technical things and assisting other team members.

+Besides the current responsibility, each team member has worked on polishing the game and testing it.

 How to play the game